jordanaf808/jelpcamp/Notes.md

 - update code to ES6
 - adding error handler.

-added `.orFail()` to the register user route, to send back to register on error, and remove the if/else statement. added $(onload) for offcanvas.js added mongoose ID object validation on user page.
+added $(onload) for offcanvas.js added mongoose ID object validation on user page.